cjhoward92/ta-project-download/README.md

 See `repos.js` and `users.js`.
 We need a list of the homework repo names and the github usernames for each student...

+You will notice a file called `server.js` that is unused.
+One day we may have a server show some web ui stuff.
+Today is not that day.

+Also, this may not work on windows...

 ### DON'T BE A DICK AND PR CODE WITH LINTER ERRORS!!!